-"Nonconforming use" means an activity using land, buildings, signs, or structures for purposes which were legally established within the makai area prior to but would not be permitted as a new use in any of the land use zones established by this chapter;
+"Nonconforming use" means an activity using land, buildings, signs, or structures for purposes which were legally established within the makai area prior to but would not be permitted as a new use in any of the land use zones established by this chapter $[\div]$.

-"Open space" means [noncontiguous, unbuilt and unobstructed spaces at ground elevation between and adjacent to public and private structures;] means space that is 100% open to the sky that is between or adjacent to a structure and located at-grade.
-The area must be publicly accessible and useable if provided on a podium, roof garden, or roof top recreation area;
+"Open space" means [noncontiguous, unbuilt and unobstructed spaces at ground elevation between and adjacent to public and private structures;] space that is one hundred per cent open to the sky and that is between or adjacent to a structure and located either (a) at-grade, or (b) on a publicly-accessible and usable podium, roof garden, or roof-top recreation area.

-"Open space systems" mean continuous networks of open space that result from public rights-of-way, view corridors, building setback areas, parks and private open spaces;
+"Open space systems" mean continuous networks of open space that result from public rights-of-way, view corridors, building setback areas, parks, and private open spaces $[\div]$.